 If you get severe diarrhoea tell your doctor, pharmacist or nurse immediately.
 Do this even if it occurs several weeks after CEFACLOR GH has been stopped.

 Diarrhoea may mean that you have a serious condition affecting your bowel.
 You may need urgent medical care.
 Do not take any diarrhoea medicine without first checking with your doctor.

 If you get a sore white mouth or tongue while taking or soon after stopping CEFACLOR GH, tell your doctor.
 Also tell your doctor if you get vaginal itching or discharge.

 This may mean you have a fungal infection called thrush.
 Sometimes the use of CEFACLOR GH allows fungi to grow and the above symptoms to occur.
 CEFACLOR GH does not work against fungi.

-If you become pregnant while you are taking CEFACLOR GH, tell your doctor.
+t while you are taking CEFACLOR GH, tell your doctor.

 If you are about to start taking any new medicine, tell your doctor and pharmacist that you are taking CEFACLOR GH.